Definition of decision

 So I challenge you today.
 Go forth!
 Make your decisions.

-Then be kind to yourself and do not second guess them.
-You will end up making far more decisions, with less decision fatigue.
+Then once you have decided, be kind to yourself and do not second guess them.
+You will end up making far more decisions with less decision fatigue.

 - Decide if you will attend that meeting as soon as you get the invitation.
 Don’t wait.

 - Be proud of the mismatched socks you decided to wear this morning.